 Weave in the ends.

-Feel free to leave me a comment though, or ask a question.
-I’d love for you to be so successful with this project!
+I hope you are successful with your gingham blanket!
 There needs to be more crocheted gingham blankets in this world, and only hands can make them.
 Did you know that?
 A machine can not replicate this blanket.
 To me, that is why crochet is important and when well done, can become a family heirloom.